Gadsby (novel): Lipogrammatic quality

 An article in the linguistic periodical Word Ways said that 250 of the 500 most commonly used words in English were still available to Wright despite the omission of words with e.

 Wright uses abbreviations on occasion, but only if the full form is similarly lipogrammatic, e.g. "Dr." (Doctor) and "P.S." (postscript) would be allowed but not "Mr." (Mister).

 Wright also turns famous sayings into lipograms.
-Instead of William Congreve's original line, "Music has charms to soothe a savage breast", Wright writes that music "hath charms to calm a wild bosom."
+Instead of William Congreve's original line, "Musick has charms to soothe a savage breast", Wright writes that music "hath charms to calm a wild bosom."
 John Keats' "a thing of beauty is a joy forever" becomes "a charming thing is a joy always".
-In other respects Wright does not avoid topics which would otherwise require the letter "e" for example a detailed description of a horse-drawn fire engine is made without using the words horse, fire or engine.
+In other respects, Wright does not avoid topics which would otherwise require the letter "e"; for example, a detailed description of a horse-drawn fire engine is made without using the words "horse", "fire", or "engine".

 Plot and structure

-Fifty-year-old John Gadsby is alarmed by the decline of his hometown, Branton Hills, and rallies the city's youth to form an "Organization of Youth" to build civic spirit and improve living standards.
-Gadsby and his youthful army, despite some opposition, transform Branton Hills from a stagnant municipality into a bustling, thriving city.
-Toward the conclusion of the book, the members of Gadsby's organization receive diplomas in honor of their work.
-Gadsby becomes mayor and helps increase Branton Hills' population from 2,000 to 60,000.
+John Gadsby, 50, is alarmed by the decline of his hometown, Branton Hills, and rallies the city's youth to form an "Organization of Youth" to build civic spirit and improve living standards.
+Despite some opposition, Gadsby and his youthful army transform Branton Hills from a stagnant town into a bustling, thriving city.
+Towards the book's conclusion, members of Gadsby's organization receive diplomas honoring their work.
+Gadsby becomes mayor and helps grow Branton Hills' population from 2,000 to 60,000.

 The story starts around 1906 and continues through World War I, Prohibition, and President Warren G. Harding's administration.
-Gadsby is divided into two parts: the first, about a quarter of the book's total length, is strictly a history of the city of Branton Hills and John Gadsby's place in it, while the second part of the book fleshes out the book's main characters.
+Gadsby is divided into two parts: the first, about a quarter of the book's total length, is strictly a history of the city of Branton Hills and John Gadsby's place in it, while the second part of the book fleshes out its main characters.

 The novel is written from the point of view of an anonymous narrator, who continually complains about his poor writing skills and often uses circumlocution.
 "Now, naturally, in writing such a story as this, with its conditions as laid down in its Introduction, it is not surprising that an occasional 'rough spot' in composition is found", the narrator says.
 "So I trust that a critical public will hold constantly in mind that I am voluntarily avoiding words containing that symbol which is, by far, of most common inclusion in writing our Anglo-Saxon as it is, today".

 Example prose

-The book's opening two paragraphs are as follows:
+The book's opening two paragraphs are: